 Medications, even if they are evidence-based, will not effectively treat a substance use disorder.
 Instead, they should be combined with different types of therapies so that individuals can benefit both physically and mentally.
 Today, there are dozens of evidence-based therapies available to help people recover once and for all.

-One evidence-based addiction treatment in Knoxville that is used for almost every single individual in recovery is cognitive behavior therapy or CBT.
+One evidence-based treatment that is used for almost every single individual in recovery is cognitive behavior therapy or CBT.
 CBT is conducted in both individual and group settings and encourages individuals to evaluate the thoughts and behaviors that have led to the development and continuation of their addiction.
 With the help of a therapist, an individual can learn how to replace negative thoughts and behaviors with ones that will facilitate positivity in recovery.
 The effects of this particular evidence-based addiction treatment have shown to remain even after an individual leaves treatment.
 Additionally, this form of therapy only needs to be provided for a short period of time.

 A large portion of those in recovery participates in 12-Step support groups like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
 The 12-Steps encourage and guide participants towards accepting their powerlessness over their addiction, making amends for their wrongdoings, and participating in personal moral inventories of themselves.
 For some people, 12-Step programs have helped them get sober and kept them strong in their recovery.
 For others, 12-Step therapy is most effective when combined with additional treatments.
 Either way, this particular evidence-based addiction treatment in Knoxville, TN has proven to keep recovering individuals tied to their recovery progress and goals.

-Additional evidence-based addiction treatment include contingency management plans, The Matrix Model, family therapy, and community reinforcement approaches.
+Additional evidence-based addiction treatment includes contingency management plans, The Matrix Model, family therapy, and community reinforcement approaches.